 Then you will be looking to capture either a bounce of the third test of the trend line to take an entry with the trend.
-Which you can check out that free course by clicking here.
+Which you can check out that free online workshop by clicking here.

 Or using this breakout strategy, you will need to see the breakout with the break and close of the trend line.
 Lets take a look of what this would look like when marked on a price chart.